DevChance/cse15l-lab-reports/LabReport5.md

 ![image](https://user-images.githubusercontent.com/122570751/224885781-0c405e91-8acc-4fa1-be67-805d2a27311a.png)

-## Great job!
-Utilizing a bash script I significantly reduced the time it takes to run tests, edit a file, rerun tests, save and push the file correctly.
+## Utilizing this bash script I significantly reduced the time it takes to complete the tasks from the previous lab report competition.